This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Double Chocolate Cupcakes: Stir in 1-2 tablespoons of chocolate chips for extra chocolate in every bite.
+• Double Chocolate: Add 1 to 2 tablespoons of chocolate chips for extra richness.

-• Mocha Cupcakes: Add 1/4 teaspoon of instant espresso powder to the batter to enhance the chocolate flavor with a subtle coffee kick.
+• Mocha: Stir in 1/4 teaspoon of instant espresso powder for a subtle coffee flavor.

-• Spiced Chocolate Cupcakes: Mix in 1/4 teaspoon of cinnamon or a pinch of cayenne for a warm, spiced twist.
+• Spiced Chocolate: Mix in 1/4 teaspoon of cinnamon or a pinch of cayenne for a hint of warmth.

 How To Make Two Chocolate Cupcakes